nrudnikova/messenger-user-service/README.md

-# User Service
+# Messenger User Service

-The User Service section of Messenger is a crucial component responsible for managing user-related functionalities and interactions within the messaging platform.
-This service leverages master-slave replication and gRPC to ensure reliable and efficient performance.
+The User Service section of Messenger is a significant component responsible for managing user-related functionalities and interactions within the messaging platform.
+This service leverages replication and gRPC to ensure reliable and efficient performance.

 ## Features